Last Updated: May 16, 2026

 13. Panda

-The panda discus is a unique breed with a heavily patterned body.
-Their markings fuse to form a large orange cluster or patch, surrounded by turquoise spots.
-Their face tends to be yellowish, and this shade may also occur at the base of the tail.
+The panda discus has a heavily patterned body where markings fuse to form a large orange cluster or patch surrounded by turquoise spots.
+The face tends toward yellow, and this shade may also appear at the tail base.
+One of the more unique pattern expressions in the captive-bred world.

 14. Pigeon Blood

-• Color Pattern: Cream yellow background with yellow-red patterning
+- Color Pattern: Cream yellow with yellow-red patterning

 15. Albino Golden

-• Unique Traits: Golden body with contrasting red eyes
+- Unique Traits: Golden body; contrasting red eyes

 16. Brown

-• Color Pattern: Brown with dark bars and some red and turquoise
+- Color Pattern: Brown with dark bars, red, and turquoise accents

 18. Red Spotted Green

-The red spotted green discus is the perfect choice for hobbyists who like the wild look of the brown discus but want a little more ‘pop’ in their fish.
+The red spotted green discus is the right choice for hobbyists who appreciate the wild look of the brown discus but want more visual pop.
+Golden sunset body color, small red spots, visible dark vertical bars, and significant turquoise and red coloring around the head and vent areas.
+Wild-looking but with more contrast.

 19. White Butterfly